gloriamacia/exp-net-fundamentals-2025-Q2/journal/week1/JOURNAL.md

  I successfully blocked outbound traffic on TCP port 4000 from both my Ubuntu and Red Hat EC2 instances.
 On Ubuntu, I used ufw to deny outbound connections, and on Red Hat, I configured firewalld with a rich rule to reject outgoing traffic using the correct nftables-compatible syntax.
 This setup was verified to prevent telnet connections to external servers, ensuring tighter egress control for testing or compliance purposes.

+#### GCP VM and IPTables

+By watching the video I explored how to manage outbound traffic from a GCP VM using `iptables`.
+I did not create a GCP account to implement it hands-on myself, instead I did the exercise suggested by Tim for the linux firewall on Ubuntu and Redhat.